59 Red Flowers: Complete List With Names and Pictures

 Lilies are fairly easy to grow, though this depends on the cultivar you have.
 They are a great choice for cut flowers and will do fabulously in almost any floral arrangement.

-Give them lots of sunlight to allow for the best blooms, though if you live somewhere especially hot, it will be nice to allow them shade in the afternoons.
-Use well-drained soil and water them deeply whenever the soil has become very dry.
+Give them lots of sunlight to allow for the best blooms.
+If you live somewhere especially hot, give them some shade in the afternoons.
+Use well-drained soil and water deeply whenever the soil is dry.
 Lilies grow best in USDA zones 3 through 9.

 Marigold

 One of the most cheerful and vibrant flowers you can grow in your garden is the lovely marigold.
-Often coming in shades of yellow and orange (as you could tell by their name), marigolds also bloom in red and will be a fantastic addition to your beds and borders.
+Often coming in shades of yellow and orange (as you can tell by their name), marigolds also come in red and will be a fantastic addition to your beds and borders.
+Varieties like ‘Red Metamorph’ are a great combination of warm tones.

-They are highly adaptable and do not require much maintenance at all.
+They are highly adaptable and do not require much maintenance.
 They are annual plants, so you will need to replant them, but we figure the extra effort is worth seeing these lovely blooms year after year.

 Mask Flower

-Mask flowers are gorgeous herbaceous annuals that may also grow as perennials in places where the frost doesn’t come.
-They bloom from early summer up until early fall and will give you lots of rich, red tones to enjoy throughout the season.
+Mask flowers are gorgeous herbaceous annuals that may also grow as perennials in frost-free climates.
+They bloom from early summer up until early fall and will give you lots of rich, red flowers to enjoy throughout the season.

-The flowers they produce may be small, but have a big impact, so don’t be afraid to plant a lot of them!
+The flowers they produce may be small, but have a big impact.
+Don’t be afraid to plant a lot of them!
 When fully mature, they reach a height of 24 to 30 inches tall.
 You may need to stake them to help them grow to their best potential.
 They are a favorite of many pollinators, too.

-Mask flowers love full sun, though will be happy if planted in a partially shaded area too.
+Mask flowers love full sun, though will be happy in a partially shaded area too.
 They enjoy light, fertile, well-drained soil.
-A certain pH isn’t really required, but we find that planting them in neutral to slightly alkaline soils gives the best results.
-This flowering plant will enjoy temperate climates the most where they can grow without fear of excessive heat or frost.
-They are USDA hardy in zones 9 through 11.
+This flowering plant enjoys temperate climates where they can grow without fear of excessive heat or frost.
+They are hardy in zones 9 through 11.

 Montbretia